 Insurance companies have a financial interest in paying you the minimum possible payout or rejecting your claim entirely.
 Advocating for yourself as an individual can be difficult, especially if you’re not familiar with the workings of the auto insurance industry.

-That’s why it is so important to hire an experienced car accident attorney to walk you through the insurance claims process.
+As such, you can greatly benefit from hiring an experienced car accident attorney to walk you through the insurance claims process.
 They will be able to make sure that you submit as strong of a claim as possible and cover all of your bases so that you ultimately receive fair compensation for your losses.
 Ideally, retain legal counsel before you begin the claims process.

 If you are at fault for your car accident in part or entirely, it can be tempting to lie in order to avoid having to be held responsible for your actions.
 However, it’s important to always tell your insurance company the truth.
 This will save everybody time and effort investigating and will also make sure that you don’t invalidate your own claim.